 In the Pods menu, pods from breakout rooms remain available until you remove them in the Attendees pod.

-- To remove all rooms, click the Attendees pod menu , and choose Remove All Rooms.
-To store pod content, select Save Pod Information For Future Reference, and enter a session name.
-(You can access saved pods from the Pods > Breakout Pods menu.)
+- To remove all rooms, choose Remove All Rooms from the options menu in the upper-right corner.
+To store pod content, select Save pod information for future reference, and enter a session name.
+(You can access saved pods from the Breakout Pods).

 - To remove an individual breakout room, including all pods and content it contains, click the X button to the right of the room name.
 The numbering of subsequent rooms is adjusted to ensure continuity.